NIVANorge/Mobius2/docs/mobius2docs/declaration_format.md

 ## File types

 Mobius2 uses the following file types
 - Model files.
 These contain a single model declaration in the outer scope and nothing more.
-They are of `.txt` type.
+They have a `.txt` suffix.
 - Module/Library files.
 These contain one or more modules or libraries in the outer scope.
-They are of `.txt` type.
+They have a `.txt` suffix.
 - Data files.
 These contain a single `data_set` declaration in the outer scope.
+These have a `.dat` suffix.

 ## Comments.